-Follow-Up Through the Recruiting Process -Why it’s Important
+Follow-Up Throughout the Recruiting Process - Why it’s SO Important

-- Automated Reply to Candidates – Whenever a person applies for a position that we have posted an ad for, they will immediately get a follow-up email.
-This email states that we have received their resume and regardless if their qualifications match or do not match, we will be in touch.
+- Automated Reply to Candidates – Whenever a person applies for a position for which we have posted an ad, they will immediately get a follow-up email.
+This email says that we have received their resume, and regardless of whether their qualifications match or not, we will be in touch.
 This gives the applicant the peace of mind that their application went through successfully and that we appreciate them for taking the time to apply!

-- Applicants For Out of Area – Due to the craziness of COVID-19, we had posted in one of our job ads that we have allowed our employees to work from home to make them feel safe during the shut-downs, even when we were considered an essential business.
-In turn, it tagged our job as “Work from Home” which drew resumes from all over the world!
-From this experience, we created an email letting these applicants know that the position required daily travel to our headquarters, and that we apologized for any inconvenience that it may have caused them.
-The feedback that we received was immensely positive, and they appreciated us taking the time to let us know that the position was not remote.
+- Applicants For Out of Area – Due to the craziness of COVID-19, we had posted in our ads that we have allowed our employees to work from home to make them feel safe during the shut-downs, even when we were considered an essential business.
+In turn, the job site tagged our position as “Work from Home”, which drew resumes from all over the world (which is kind of cool...but lots of extra work)!
+After recognizing the error, we created an email letting these applicants know that the position required daily travel to our headquarters, and apologized for any inconvenience that the misinformation may have caused them.
+The feedback that we received was immensely positive, and showed that they appreciated us taking the time to let them know that the position was not remote.

 - Recruiting Process Update – After the job ad has been posted for 4-5 days, we send an update to people who have not heard anything from us besides the verification of their resume being received.
 We let them know that we still have resumes coming in, and that we want to give each applicants’ resume the attention that it deserves.
 We also let them know that the next step in our process is to either schedule a phone interview, or to inform those applicants if they are not a good fit for the position.
 This keeps the person in the loop and reinstates that we did not forget about them!